syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Getting-Started.md

 You can handle the selection operations with the help of [SelectionChanging](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) and [SelectionChanged](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~SelectionChanging_EV.html) events of the SfDataGrid.

-## Loading SfDataGrid with specified Height and Width
+## Loading SfDataGrid with specified height and width

-SfDataGrid can be loaded with specific height and width inside different layouts by specifying the height and width of the SfDataGrid when adding it as a child to its parent.
+SfDataGrid can be loaded with specific height and width inside different layouts by specifying the height and width when adding it as a child to its parent.

-The following code example illustrates how this can be done.
+The following code example illustrates how this can be done:

 {% highlight c# %}
 protected override void OnCreate(Bundle bundle)